I’m not mad. I’m just disappointed.

 Winston (played by Lamorne Morris) used to be a basketball player in Latvia and moved back to the USA after his career ended.
 He struggles to hold down meaningful work and only enters the show as a replacement roommate for another character, who left after the show’s pilot.

-Enter the wildcard character: Jessica ‘Jess’ Day (played by Zooey Deschanel), who is a colourful and oddball middle-school teacher.
+Enter the wildcard character: Jessica ‘Jess’ Day (played by Zooey Deschanel), who is a colourful middle-school teacher.
 Jess is the antithesis of these other characters.
 She’s optimistic, kind-hearted, aloof.
 She’s like Ms Fritz from the Magic School Bus: ready to sweep in and change everything in the lives of these characters.
 The show’s marketing and intro lean into this angle.

 There’s a lot to be deconstructed from that intro.
 Jess skips through the song, oblivious and saccharine-sweet.
 Meanwhile, the boys run around and manipulate all the props for her opening.
 Nick examines a bird with confusion.
 Schmidt exhales while pushing scenery.
 Winston is expressionless as he runs up to hold up cardboard cutouts for her.
 They smile, power pose, and then cut.
 The guys walk away, disengaged.
 As though they acted cheery for the opening under duress.